 Email marketing is still a powerful tool for reaching your audience and driving business growth.
 However, it’s essential to measure your email marketing ROI to understand the effectiveness of your campaigns.

-Before you move on the stage of implementing an email marketing campaign, initially, you need to set measurable goals and determine clear key performance indicators that will help you to track the progress of your aims.
+Before you move to the stage of implementing an email marketing campaign, you need to set measurable goals and determine clear key performance indicators that will help you track the progress of your aims.

-On the other hand, ROI for email marketing may be misguiding because if you are only focusing on maximizing overall returns, you would ignore the other benefits obtained from email marketing campaigns like satisfaction, lead nurturing, and company recognition, and micro-conversions.
+On the other hand, ROI for email marketing may be misguiding because if you are only focused on maximizing overall returns, you would ignore the other benefits obtained from email marketing campaigns like satisfaction, lead nurturing, company recognition, and micro-conversions.

 ROI (%) = (Gained Value – Spent Value) / (Spent Value)

 It is essential to understand what the terms above represent;

 Here are some suggestions to achieve a higher overall return on email marketing.
 You need to;